Leptis Magna

 Curia

-Constructed during the reign of Emperor Hadrian (117-138 AD), the Curia exemplified Roman architectural grandeur, characterized by its spacious interior and ornate decorations.
+Constructed during the reign of emperor Hadrian (117-138 CE), the Curia exemplified Roman architectural grandeur, characterized by its spacious interior and ornate decorations.
 It functioned as a venue for Senate meetings, where local magistrates and senators deliberated on matters concerning the governance and welfare of Leptis Magna.
 The structure itself featured typical Roman architectural elements, including a rectangular layout with a porticoed entrance leading into a central hall.
 Inside, senators and officials gathered to discuss political, legal, and administrative issues vital to the city's administration and public life.

 circa 110 CE

-Arch of Emperor Trajan
+Arch of emperor Trajan

-The Arch of Emperor Trajan at Leptis Magna was a monumental structure erected to commemorate the achievements and victories of Emperor Trajan, one of Rome's most celebrated leaders.
+The Arch of emperor Trajan at Leptis Magna was a monumental structure erected to commemorate the achievements and victories of emperor Trajan, one of Rome's most celebrated leaders.
 Located prominently within the city, near its main thoroughfares or the forum, the arch served both as a symbol of imperial power and a testament to Trajan's military campaigns and public works.

-Built during Trajan's reign (98-117 AD), the arch exemplified Roman triumphal architecture, featuring a grandiose design with a central passageway flanked by columns or pilasters adorned with intricate reliefs and sculptures.
+Built during Trajan's reign (98-117 CE), the arch exemplified Roman triumphal architecture, featuring a grandiose design with a central passageway flanked by columns or pilasters adorned with intricate reliefs and sculptures.
 Such arches typically celebrated significant events, victories in battle, or the completion of major public projects, serving as both propaganda and public art.

 circa 130 CE